JensRantil/jensrantil.github.io/content/posts/2020-01-12_testing-strategy-over-time/index.md

 [Stockholm Go Meetup](https://www.meetup.com/Go-Stockholm/events/260663183/) on how we do testing at Tink ([slides](testing-at-tink.pdf)).
 Ignoring the fact that the slides barely were readable (sorry!), my intention was to talk about
-1) the different types of tests there are and 2) the different tradeoffs we are making when choosing different testing strategies.
-The talk itself came out of an observation that a lot of developers have strong opinions about testing.
+1) the different types of tests there are; and
+2) the different tradeoffs we are making when choosing different testing strategies.

+The talk itself came out of
+an observation that a lot of developers have strong opinions about testing.
 However, we rarely talk about what it's actually trying to achieve, or which contexts different software can be in.